sazaam/dotS/README.md

 ## SSL Configuration in Nginx

 To configure SSL in Nginx, you need to:
-1. Obtain an SSL certificate (Let's Encrypt, commercial, etc.)
+1. Obtain an SSL certificate (Let\'s Encrypt, commercial, etc.)
 2. Configure the server block
 3. Set up HTTP to HTTPS redirect
 4. Configure SSL protocols and ciphers